 Holiday appetizer or DIY gift done in 15 minutes?
 Yes, please!
-These rosemary nuts can be made with any mixed nuts or seeds you have on hand, and they're the perfect savory, salty, crunchy snack.
-Set out a bowl during the holidays or simply enjoy as an evening snack!
-Or, place them in a mason jar with a cute ribbon and gift tag for a lovely DIY holiday gift.
+These rosemary roasted nuts are the ultimate savory-sweet, crunchy snack.
+Make them with any mix of nuts or seeds you have on hand, then serve a bowl during the holidays or package them up for an easy homemade gift.

 - Nuts - Use your mix of choice.
 Since we're flavoring them ourselves, you'll need raw, unsalted nuts.
 For nut allergies, try using raw pepitas and sunflower seeds instead!